-Figure 2: Thévenin equivalent for circuit of figure 1.
-2. LOW PASS FILTER In this section, you will measure the frequency response of a low pass filter circuit and see what the "low pass" name refers to.
-Construct the circuit shown in figure 3 using the function generator as the AC source.
-Use a 10V peak to peak sine wave as the $v{in}$ source signal.
-Use both channels of the oscilloscope to monitor $V{in}$ and $V{out}$ simultaneously showing their phase relationship as follows.
+Figure 3: Simple RC Circuit Set up the simple RC circuit illustrated in Figure 3.
+Use a capacitor with a 5% tolerance.
+Use the function generator as the voltage source.
+Set it for a square wave pulse with a frequency of 1 kHz and an amplitude of 2 V. Sketch the waveform in your lab notebook.
+From your sketch of the waveform, determine the time constant of the circuit.
+Compare this value to the theoretical value (RC).
+Now repeat this measure procedure with two other capacitors with nominal values of 0.001 μF and 10 $\mu F.$ 3.
+LOW PASS FILTER In this section, you will measure the frequency response of a low pass filter circuit and see what the "low pass" name refers to.
+Construct the circuit shown in figure 3 (same as in the previous section) using the function generator as the AC source.
+Use a 2V peak to peak sine wave as the v{in} source signal.
+Use both channels of the oscilloscope to monitor v{in} and v{out} simultaneously showing their phase relationship as follows.
 Connect Ch.
-1 to $V{in}$ and Ch.
-2 to $V{out}$ .
+1 to v{in} and Ch.
+2 to v{out} .
 Set the oscilloscope to trigger on Ch.
 1 only and adjust the trigger level until the trace starts at zero with positive slope.
 Ch.
 1 will now display a sine wave.
 The phase difference of Ch.
 2 will now be evident through the different starting value its trace and the overall displacement of the Ch.
 2 waveform relative to Ch.
-1.
+1. The input and output signals can now be expressed as: